 - Rounds of invitations are regularly granted on a given date.
 For example, in the January 30, 2019 round of invitations, those ranked 3,350th or above were sent invitations to apply as permanent residents.
 For reference, the CRS score of the lowest-ranked applicant during that round is 438.

 - Candidates are advised to check the validity period of the police clearances and medical test results.
 They need to be valid by the time an invitation for Canadian permanent residence has been issued.
-If they expire before the invitation to apply as permanent resident, applicants should be tested again.
+If they expire before the invitation to apply as permanent residents, applicants should be tested again.

 Step 6: Apply as Canadian permanent resident

-Once a candidate has received an invitation to apply as permanent resident in Canada, a letter will be sent containing the following information:
+Once a candidate has received an invitation to apply as a permanent resident in Canada, a letter will be sent containing the following information: